leehanchung/awesome-full-stack-machine-learning-courses/README.md

 ## Artificial Intelligence

-Machine learning is a sub field of Artificial Intelligence.
-These courses provides a much higher level understanding of the field of AI.
+Artificial Intelligence is the superset of Machine Learning.
+These courses provides a much higher level understanding of the field of AI, including searching, planning, logic, constrain optimization, and machine learning.

 ![artificial intelligence](images/artificial_intelligence.png)